 Base salary levels affect the value of the annual incentive awarded to the NEOs because the incentive is awarded as a percentage of base salary.
 A higher base salary will result in a higher annual incentive, assuming the same level of achievement against goals.
 The level of severance benefits each NEO may receive is also increased if his or her salary is increased.
 The value of long-term incentive awards is not determined as a multiple of base salary.
-All of the NEOs received an increase between 3% and 6% in base salary in 2023 to better align with the competitive market for their roles.
+None of the NEOs received an increase in base salary in 2024.

-Components of the 2023 Executive Compensation Program - Annual Cash Incentives
+Components of the 2024 Executive Compensation Program - Annual Cash Incentives

-The Incentive Plan provides for the payment of annual cash rewards to a participant based on the Company's attainment of one or more financial goals and Strategic KPIs and ESG Goals established for that participant for the relevant year.
+The Incentive Plan provides for the payment of annual cash rewards to a participant based on the Company's attainment of one or more financial goals and Strategic KPIs established for that participant for the relevant year.
 Incentive amounts are based on achievement of pre-established goals using these metrics.
-The financial goals include EPS, ROIC and Revenue.
-The Strategic KPIs and ESG Goals are tied to broad strategic or operational initiatives.
+The financial goals for 2024 included EPS, ROIC and Revenue.
+The Strategic KPIs are tied to broad strategic or operational initiatives.